heyx3/Bplus.jl/docs/home.md

 Detailed info on the B+ codebase.
-For high-level info, see *README.md* at the root of the git repo.
+For high-level info, see [the root README.md file](../README.md).

 * [Utilities](Utilities.md):
   * [Asserts](Utilities.md#Asserts)